saifulislam88/kubernetes/H.k8s-ingress-controller-resource-routing-lb-ssl-nginx-haproxy-traefik/B.k8s-simple-nginx-web-with-nginx-ingress-controller.md

 ### Create an IngressClass for NGINX

-- **7. If an IngressClass does not exist for the NGINX Ingress Controller, create one:**
+**7. 🎯If an IngressClass does not exist for the NGINX Ingress Controller, create one:**

 `kubectl get ingress -n ingress-nginx`\
 `kubectl get ingressclass`